 Summary and Conclusions

 The idea of the internet as we know it is quickly surpassing the simple need to obtain information with ease through web applications, and is now evolving into a multitude of systems which perform tasks, calculations, accurate searches, and many other complex operations.
 Web Services are the perfect example of a solution to the need for a simplistic system which allows many different technologies to collaborate and communicate with each other.
 Being available to the end user over the internet, Web Services will keep increasing in popularity due to their functionality, and this popularity will also expose the threat to the servers hosting them.

 Over the past year, there has been an increased concern among developers and security analysts searching for a tool to reveal the vulnerabilities associated to Web Services.
 The increase in concern has not yet raised enough awareness about the risks which threaten the security of the servers hosting Web Services and the data which risks being compromised.

-Acunetix Web Vulnerability Scanner is a feature-packed solution for detecting vulnerabilities and securing web applications.
-The upcoming release of Version 5 will see a new addition to the suite of tools in its arsenal.
-The Web Services scanning tool will allow you to run an automated vulnerability assessment against a Web Service with a more accurate and improved version of the same scanning engine which till now assessed web applications.
-Another new addition is the Web Services Editor which extends the functionality of the Web Services scanner by allowing deeper analysis of XML responses, WSDL structure, WSDL XML analysis, syntax highlighting for all coding languages, and regular expression searching.
-These new features make Acunetix WVS a complete solution for securing web applications and now also Web Services.
+Acunetix is a feature-packed solution for detecting vulnerabilities and securing web applications.
+The Web Services Security scanning tool will allow you to run an automated vulnerability assessment against a Web Service with a more accurate and improved version of the same scanning engine which till now assessed web applications.
+Another new addition is the Web Services Security Editor which extends the functionality of the Web Services scanner by allowing deeper analysis of XML responses, WSDL structure, WSDL XML analysis, syntax highlighting for all coding languages, and regular expression searching.
+These new features make Acunetix a complete solution for securing web applications and now also Web Services.